 Her professional liability practice mainly consists of high-value and/or high-complexity claims for a wide range of professions.
-She has acted for lawyers on claims involving everything from the drafting of complex share agreements to the advice given in employment litigation, has particular experience of claims against accountants involving tax schemes and recently appeared for the successful accountant (leading Hannah Daly) in De Sena v Notaro EWHC 1031 and before the Supreme Court (leading Nicholas Broomfield) in the limitation case of Matthew v Sedman Ch 85 (in which judgment is awaited).
+She has acted for lawyers on claims involving everything from the drafting of complex share agreements to the advice given in employment litigation.
+She recently appeared for the successful accountant (leading Hannah Daly) in De Sena v Notaro EWHC 1031 and before the Supreme Court (leading Nicholas Broomfield) in the limitation case of Matthew v Sedman Ch 85 (in which judgment is awaited).

 Clare places great importance on providing her clients with clear and practical advice.
 She has been described as “a great communicator” who “inspires confidence in the client” and can combine being “down to earth and straightforward” with being “clever and commercial”.